Rules of Play

 J. DECISION WORKSHEET FIELDS#

-Every Decision Worksheet must include these fields (completed before the 3-minute deadline).
-Submit one worksheet per industry.
+Every Decision Worksheet must include 13 fields (completed before submission lock).
+Submit one worksheet per industry per round.

 |---|---|---|